Elisha Cuthbert: 2000s

-2011–present
+2010s

 From April 2011 to May 2013, Cuthbert starred as Alex Kerkovich for three seasons on the ABC ensemble comedy Happy Endings alongside Eliza Coupe, Zachary Knighton, Adam Pally, Damon Wayans Jr., and Casey Wilson.
 Despite critical acclaim and having a cult following, the show was canceled by ABC after the conclusion of its third season on 3 May 2013.
 Cuthbert was nominated for the Online Film & Television Association Award in 2012 and 2013 in the category of "Best Cast in a Comedy Series" and TV Guide Awards for Favorite Cast.
 The series was also nominated for 28 other awards including the Satellite Awards for Best Series comedy television or music.
 Cuthbert's performance received positive reviews from critics.
 In 2013, she was regarded as a promising contender for an Emmy Award in the Outstanding Supporting Actress in a Comedy Series category, however she was not nominated.

 In 2012, Cuthbert was host of the American Music Awards.
 In October 2012, she appeared in The Gaslight Anthem's music video "Here Comes My Man", playing the girlfriend of a man who mistreats her until she imagines a romantic relationship with a character in a film and chooses to end her real relationship.

 In 2013, she appeared on the cover of Maxim, which named her TV's Most Beautiful Woman.

 In February 2014, Cuthbert signed to play the female lead role in Liz Feldman and Ellen DeGeneres' NBC sitcom pilot One Big Happy.
 Cuthbert stars as Lizzy, a lesbian who gets pregnant just as her straight male best friend Luke (played by Nick Zano) meets and marries the love of his life, Prudence.
 Six episodes of the show were ordered on 9 May 2014, and it debuted mid-season in early 2015.
 The series was canceled after one season.

 In 2015, Cuthbert joined Seann William Scott in a sequel to the 2011 comedy Goon.
 Goon: Last of the Enforcers began production in June in Toronto.
 Liev Schreiber and Alison Pill reprised their roles from the first film.

 In 2016, Cuthbert joined the cast of Netflix's The Ranch, a comedy series.

+2020s

-In 2020, she started the film Eat Wheaties!.
-She is set to star the horror movie The Cellar, Bandit and the comedy Friday Afternoon in the Universe.
+In 2020, she starred in the film Eat Wheaties!.

+She starred in the horror movie The Cellar, Bandit and the comedy Friday Afternoon in the Universe.
 For her performance in the comedy series Jann (2020), she was nominated for the Canadian Screen Awards for Best Guest Performance.